fbridault/pres/RMLL/f4s.rst

 ===================

 - setConfiguration(cfg) : set a cropping region
-- configure() : verifies if the cropping region is valid
+- configure() : verify if the cropping region is valid
 - start() : do nothing
 - update() : compute the cropping on image and set the new data (equivalent to **cropImageWithItk** )
 - stop() : do nothing